ronalking182/Kingscode/posts/creating-a-java-project-in-vscode.md

 &nbsp;
 &nbsp;

-4. Provided you followed  step 1 to 3 you will be directed to chose a location  where you will like your java project to be, select  any location of your choice
+4.Provided you followed  step 1 to 3 you will be directed to chose a location  where you will like your java project to be, select  any location of your choice
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

-5. Finally you will be asked to give your project a name &nbsp;
+5.Finally you will be asked to give your project a name &nbsp;
 &nbsp;
 &nbsp;